What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 You're talking about the state constitution.

-Okay so you want two amendments which is very difficult to do what are they well we have a special committee of regular Americans to oversee presidential performance like made up of like disabled vets or just regular people and not anybody in politics that could corrupt it.
+The one we have a special committee of regular Americans to oversee presidential performance, like made up of disable vets or just regular people and not anybody in politics that could corrupt it.

-It's like HR human resources you get below this there's penalties for getting below that point.
+You get below this, there's penalties for getting below that point.

-Yeah but I have one where it's regular people run the committee like regular Americans that work hard.
+Yeah, but I have one where it's regular people running the committee, like regular Americans that work hard.

 But they're all quiet about Joe Biden.

-You know I'm so used to free associating you know and and at times digressing and then coming back to point etc.
+You know, I'm so used to free associating, you know, and at times digressing and then coming back to point, et cetera.

 But I don't really need the test to prove to me that this guy's in trouble.